Bringing Down the Trash

 - 60% put sorted organics in the garbage chute.

-- 70% put medicines in the garbage or toilet.
+- 51% put medicines in the garbage, and 11% in the toilet.

 It doesn’t have to be this way.
-High-rise renters know how to reduce garbage and want to do it It’s time to listen to them.
+High-rise renters know how to reduce garbage and want to do it.
+It’s time to listen to them.

 Read more about it in “Bringing Down the Trash: Problems and Possibilities for Waste Diversion and Reduction in Rental High-Rises in St. James Town, Toronto.“